graphql/graphql.github.io/site/docs/QuickStart-GettingStarted.md

   }
 });

-// Define our schema, with one top level field, named `user`, that
+// Define the schema with one top-level field, `user`, that
-// takes an `id` argument and returns the User with that ID. var schema = new graphql.GraphQLSchema({
+// takes an `id` argument and returns the User with that ID.
+// Note that the `query` is a GraphQLObjectType, just like User.
+// The `user` field, however, is a userType, which we defined above. var schema = new graphql.GraphQLSchema({
   query: new graphql.GraphQLObjectType({
     name: 'Query',
     fields: {
       user: {
         type: userType,
+        // `args` describes the arguments that the `user` query accepts
         args: {
           id: { type: graphql.GraphQLString }
         },
+        // The resolve function describes how to "resolve" or fulfill
+        // the incoming query.
+        // In this case we use the `id` argument from above as a key
+        // to get the User from `data`
         resolve: function (_, args) {
           return data[args.id];
         }